Misconceptions About Temporary Health Coverage

 Short-term health insurance is an effective way to get the coverage you need if you have missed open enrollment or are caught in-between insurance plans and coverage.
 Short-term insurance can grant essential health coverage to those who need it, yet so many people hold themselves back due to myths that muddle the truth.

 At Custom Health Plans, Inc. we are strong proponents of short-term health insurance and believe that everyone deserves proper coverage.
-To help those who need coverage now, we have busted the top five myths about short-term health insurance and provided the truth about these plans.
+To help those who require coverage now, we have busted the top five myths about short-term health insurance and provided the truth about these plans.

 Myth 1: You Must Be Young to Qualify